kdschmidt1/Sail_Instrument/Readme.md

 **This Plugin only works with an AVNAV-Version including User-Overlays (see Issue request [213](https://github.com/wellenvogel/avnav/issues/213).
 A daily-release is already available [20220426](https://www.wellenvogel.net/software/avnav/downloads/daily/20220426/)).**
+Idea of this plugin is to show an Instrument, that contains all basic informations needed for sailing.
+With the possibility to show this Display directly on the map at the boatposition the sailor has all informations in view.
+The Laylines will inform you about the fastest bearing to a waypoint upwind and if displayed on the map you can follow these lines.
-The project provides a plugin showing a display on a map overlay that is inspired by B&Gs sailsteer
+The Instrument is inspired by B&Gs sailsteer.

 Basically this plugin uses the [AvNav Plugin Interface](https://www.wellenvogel.net/software/avnav/docs/hints/plugins.html?lang=en).

 There is a good description of the basic functionality available at [blauwasser.de](https://www.blauwasser.de/navigation/app-sailsteer-bandg) und [mark-chisnell](https://www.bandg.com/de-de/blog/sailsteer-with-mark-chisnell/)

-some Remarks:
+**Remarks**:
-*  You have to provide polar data [Example](https://github.com/kdschmidt1/Sail_Instrument/blob/65a357926932284c8cf6eddd00fa86e13bc51392/polardaten/polare.xml) of yor boat in the /home/pi/avnav/user/viewer folder for calculating the laylines.
-If there is no polar.xml file in the user folder, the plugin will copy its own file to this location and you can use it as a template for your own polar data.
+*  You have to provide polar data (see [Example](https://github.com/kdschmidt1/Sail_Instrument/blob/65a357926932284c8cf6eddd00fa86e13bc51392/polardaten/polare.xml)) of yor boat in the /home/pi/avnav/user/viewer folder for calculating the laylines.
+If there is no polar.xml file in the user folder, the plugin will copy its own file to this location and you can use it as a template for your own polar data and edit for example directly on the [Files/Download](https://www.wellenvogel.net/software/avnav/docs/userdoc/downloadpage.html) page.

 A description how to prepare the polar.xml based on other formats will follow soon.

 A source for polar data can be [Zeilersforum.nl](http://jieter.github.io/orc-data/site/index.html?#ITAEVERG)(thanks to [Segeln-Forum](https://www.segeln-forum.de/thread/61813-messbriefe-und-polardaten-online-nachschauen/)) or
 [Seapilot.com](https://www.seapilot.com/wp-content/uploads/2018/05/All_polar_files.zip)(thanks to [free-x](https://github.com/free-x)).
 in this data you can find
 beat angle => upwind,
 run angle => downwind